splitthoff/splitthoff.github.io/README.md

 ## Research interests
-My particular interest lies in investigating dynamic processes in active galactic nuclei and the formation and evolution of (super-) massive black holes, approached from both observational and theoretical per spectives.
+My particular interest lies in investigating dynamic processes in active galactic nuclei and the formation and evolution of (super-) massive black holes, approached from both observational and theoretical perspectives.
 I am especially fascinated by the role of extreme objects, such as quasars, in cosmic structure formation and galaxy evolution.

 ## Skills